Algeria–United States relations: Military

 As of 2007, cooperation between the Algerian and U.S. militaries continued to grow.
 Exchanges between both sides are frequent, and Algeria has hosted senior U.S. military officials.
 In May 2005, the United States and Algeria conducted their first formal joint military dialogue in Washington, DC; the second joint military dialogue took place in Algiers in November 2006.
 The NATO Supreme Allied Commander, Europe and Commander, U.S. European Command, General James L. Jones visited Algeria in June and August 2005, and then-Secretary of Defense Donald Rumsfeld visited Algeria in February 2006.
 The United States and Algeria have also conducted bilateral naval and Special Forces exercises, and Algeria has hosted U.S. Navy and Coast Guard ship visits.
 The United States has a modest International Military Education and Training Program ($824,000 in FY 2006) for training Algerian military personnel in the United States, and Algeria participates in the Trans-Sahara Counter-Terrorism Partnership.

 The Secretary of State hosted a Strategic Dialogue with the Algerian Foreign Minister in April 2015.
 Additionally, the Deputy Secretary of State paid a visit to Algeria in July 2016.

+On January 22, 2025, U.S. Marine Corps Gen Michael Langley, Commander of U.S. Africa Command, signed a Military Cooperation Memorandum of Understanding (MOU) with the Algerian Minister Delegate to the Minister of National Defense and Chief of Staff to the National People’s Army, General Saïd Chanegriha.

 Education and culture

 The first U.S.A and Algerian collaboration in the education field started in 1959 when the Institute of International Education cooperated with the National Student Association in 1959 to bring Algerian students to study in our universities.
-After the independence, it established the Institute of Electrical Engineering and Electronics, the only institute in North Africa that uses an Anglo-Saxon way of teaching.
+After the independence, it established the Institute of Electrical Engineering and Electronics, the only institute in North Africa that follows an American model way of teaching.
 The United States has implemented modest university linkages programs and has placed two English-Language Fellows, the first since 1993, with the Ministry of Education to assist in the development of English as a second language courses at the Ben Aknoune Training Center.
 In 2006, Algeria was again the recipient of a grant under the Ambassadors Fund for Cultural Preservation, which provided $106,110 to restore the El Pacha Mosque in Oran.
 Algeria also received an $80,000 grant to fund microscholarships to design and implement an American English-language program for Algerian high school students in four major cities.

 Initial funding through the Middle East Partnership Initiative has been allocated to support the work of Algeria's developing civil society through programming that provides training to journalists, businesspersons, legislators, Internet regulators, and the heads of leading nongovernmental organizations.
 Additional funding through the U.S. Department of State's Human Rights and Democracy Fund will assist civil society groups focusing on the issues of the disappeared, and Islam and democracy.

-Embassies

-The U.S. Embassy in Algeria is at 4 Chemin Cheikh Bachir El-Ibrahimi, Algiers.The Algerian Embassy in the United States is at 2118 Kalorama Road, Washington D.C.